stefanoborini/stefanoborini.github.io/_posts/2019-09-25-building-my-own-keyboard-part-4.md

 ![keybow](https://raw.githubusercontent.com/stefanoborini/keymine/master/pics/20190926_225730.jpg)

 I can use this clearance, that will also be available in my keyboard, to add a second 1.5mm baseplate layer that will stiffen the whole structure.

-- achieve finalized baseplates in acrylic
-- finalize initial design of the PCB with proper measures and components.
-- explore keycap options
+Maybe?

 # Connecting Arduino with the Raspberry Pi